fivitti/pySlip/pyslip/examples/README.rst

 Programs in this directory
 ==========================

+The programs here do not assume that pySlip has been installed.
+They adjust the sys.path so they can import from '..'.

-The programs here are used to test pySlip and to demonstrate some of the capabilities of the widget:
+They are used to test pySlip and to demonstrate some of the capabilities of the
+widget:

 =======================  =======
 Program                  Details